-Travelling down the western coast you will find capital city Perth, perched on the banks of the Swan River.
-Famous for its chilled out coastal character, a holiday in Perth is often set in the great outdoors with a visit to the sprawling Kings Park a must.
+At the southern corner of the western coast you will find capital city Perth, perched on the banks of the Swan River.
+Famous for its chilled-out coastal character, a holiday in Perth is often set in the great outdoors, with a visit to the sprawling Kings Park a must.

-Straying away from Perth, but not too far, Margaret River in the south west is the weekend playground for city dwellers and it's easy to see why.
+Straying further away from Perth, but still not too far, Margaret River in the south west is the weekend playground for city dwellers and it's easy to see why.

 Hire your own set of wheels and make the journey to this surfie town turned premier wine region for top-quality tastings with a side of big-wave boarding.